Washington University in St. Louis - Brown School

 Other benefits or opportunities

 Throughout their time at the Brown School, Fellows will receive special advising and programming that discusses practicum experiences, their program’s integration with the Peace Corps’ Third Goal, and on-campus support and resources.
-Coverdell Fellows are also eligible to apply to the Masters Research Fellowship program, awarded to outstanding applicants with a demonstrated interest in research.
+Coverdell Fellows are also eligible to apply for research assistantships offered by faculty and research centers at the Brown School.

 Washington University in St. Louis has been named as one of the top universities nationwide for producing Peace Corps volunteers and houses a campus-based Peace Corps Campus Representative.
 For Coverdell Fellows, the strong institutional support provides extensive opportunities to engage in the Peace Corps community’s recruitment and outreach events.